apache/jackrabbit-filevault/vault-doc/src/site/markdown/howto_release.md

    file.
 See previous release notes for examples of what to include.
 The release note report in [Jira][3] is a useful source of required information.

-3. Build and deploy the release artifacts with Maven.
+3. Build and deploy the release artifacts with Maven (see below).

     The release is built using the Maven release plugin.
 See the [Releasing a Maven project][4] guide for more details.
 Make sure you have added the pgp key information in you maven settings file, especially if you have more than one key installed locally.
 See [Appendix B](#B) for the details.

     1. Execute `mvn release:prepare`.
 This will update the POM files and tag the release in svn.
     2. Execute `mvn release:perform -Papache-release`.
 This will build the tagged release and deploy the artifacts to a new staging repository on _repository.apache.org_.
         After the build, login to [https://repository.apache.org/][2] and you should see it there.

         The non-Maven release artifacts are automatically copied to `/.../target/checkout/target/$version`

 4. Close the [staged repository][2] on _repository.apache.org_.